 starting in October 2019.
 Once we hit the road we will be providing our specialty weaving services to clients local to the area we are exploring.

-Our current plan is to be in the Vancouver area mid October 2019 to mid April 2020 and then May 2020 to October 2020 in Nova Scotia
+Our current plan is to be in the Vancouver area mid October 2019 to mid April 2020.
+We will likely split our time between the Vancouver area and Calgary for the months of October and November while I sort out my eye balls.
+We are planning on being in Nova Scotia May 2020 to October 2020.

 I will only be accepting new projects in Calgary on a case by case basis and will only be able to give a rough idea of completion schedule as I am recovering from eye surgery and we need to finish home renovations prior to leaving.